 Video catches nocturnal events

-Many people who have events in their sleep only have the side effects during the morning after as clues that there may be something happening.
+Many people who have events in their sleep only notice the side effects during the morning after as clues that there may be something happening.

 Some people describe: